Liam Payne: Media coverage

 American tabloid website TMZ obtained photographs of Payne's corpse and published cropped images that showed his arm and waist.
 Their decision to publish the photos was criticised by a number of fans and public figures, prompting the outlet to remove the images.

 ABC News and Hulu produced an episode of Impact X Nightline about Payne's "final days", featuring contributions from X Factor contestant Mary Byrne and numerous ABC journalists before Payne's body had been buried, prompting criticism from a reviewer at The A.V.
 Club.
 Former BBC newsreader Michael Buerk accused the corporation of excessive coverage of the death, and was criticised for referring to Payne as a "drugged up, faded, boy band singer".
+Payne's family described media coverage of his death as causing "indescribable, lasting damage", especially to Payne's son.